 - Requires maintenance – Needs regular inspection, cleaning, and occasional replacement of parts (e.g., filters in respirators).

-Durable vs. Consumable PPE
+What is Difference of Durable vs. Consumable PPE?

 - Consumable PPE → Single-use or short-term, disposable (e.g., masks, disposable gloves, shoe covers).